reflectoring/reflectoring.github.io/_posts/2020-07-12-the-lifecycle-of-spring-beans.md

 }
 ```
-There are additional <a href="https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aware-list">`Aware` interfaces</a> which we can use on purpose in Spring.
+There are additional <a href="https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aware-list">`Aware` interfaces</a> which we can use to inject certain aspects of the Spring context into our beans.

 ## Why Would I Need to Hook Into the Bean Lifecycle?
 When we need to extend our software with new requirements, it is critical to find the best practices to keep our codebase maintainable in the long run.